-Disneyland After Dark aired April 15, 1962.
-It’s more notable for the starts who are on it, such as Louis Armstrong and the debut of the Osmond Brothers on television than it’s actual look at Disneyland itself.
+Disneyland After Dark aired on April 15, 1962.
+It’s more notable for the stars who are on it, such as Louis Armstrong and the debut of the Osmond Brothers on television than its actual look at Disneyland itself.
 However, from a historical perspective for people like me who are major fans of all things Disney, there’s a glimpse of the original monorail cars as well as a terrific look at scenes from the park in color and at night.

 There are two “Bonus Features” on the second disc.
 These are a short featurette with Leonard Maltin on the Disneyland television show and a gallery of poster art of the Disneyland rides.

 The two-disc set comes in a collectible, numbered tin with a paper band around the outside.
 Inside is a postcard size version of one of the ride posters seen in the gallery in the Bonus Features.
-The transfer is very good and has been restored quite nicely with few flaws.
+The transfer is very good and has been restored quite nicely with a few flaws.
 My main gripe is that this is by no means a comprehensive collection of the television shows aired about Disneyland Park.
-There have been other shows I’ve seen aired on The Disney Channel which showcase the park, and in some cases do a better job of it.
-Other than the Disneyland 10th Anniversary Show, I found the collection to really be lacking when it comes to footage which highlights the park and it’s attractions.
-I recommend it only for real fans who want to see the historical footage from that perspective, not for it’s entertainment value.
+There have been other shows I’ve seen aired on The Disney Channel which showcase the park and in some cases do a better job of it.
+Other than the Disneyland 10th Anniversary Show, I found the collection to really be lacking when it comes to footage that highlights the park and its attractions.
+I recommend it only for real fans who want to see the historical footage from that perspective, not for its entertainment value.